zservices/make-CI-server/README.md

 # make-server

-Make server that runs in background for configured projects and periodically builds them (i.e.: executes `make`) catching its output and exposing them interactively via `zmake` command.
+Make server that runs in background for configured projects and periodically builds them (i.e.: executes `make`) catching their outputs and exposing them interactively via `zmake` command.

 If your project's build is started earlier in the background, `zmake` will